-If you have Holiday Protection Plan, you may write to us to notify us that you and/or a member of your party wish to cancel your booking due to illness, redundancy or jury service.
+If you have Warner Holiday Protection, you will need to write to us or call us to notify us that you and/or a member of your party wish to cancel your booking due to illness, redundancy or jury service.
 You will need to provide us with documentary evidence in respect of your/their sickness, redundancy and jury service (including a doctor’s certificate / letter or a notification from court or employer).
-On receipt of such written notification and documentary evidence, we will cancel your booking and any payments you’ve made for your booking may be transferred to another date within 12 months of your cancellation start date.
+On receipt of such written notification and documentary evidence, we will cancel your booking and any payments you’ve made for your booking will be transferred to a date of your choice within 12 months of the cancellation start date.
 All cancelled bookings are subject to the following:

-Cancelling more than eight weeks prior to your holiday start date if you have the Holiday Protection Plan:
+Cancelling more than 10 weeks prior to your holiday start date if you have Warner Holiday Protection:

-Cancelling less than eight weeks prior to your holiday start date if you have the Holiday Protection Plan:
+Cancelling less than 10 weeks prior to your holiday start date if you have Warner Holiday Protection:

 Cancelling due to adverse weather conditions:

 If you have Warner Holiday Protection covering adverse weather conditions, then in circumstances where we agree that you are prevented from travelling to the site on your holiday start date due to adverse weather conditions, any payments you’ve made for your booking may be transferred to an alternative holiday start date within the next six months following your original holiday start date.
 Any such substitute holiday start date must be booked with us within four weeks of the original holiday start date.

 Adverse weather conditions covered by our Holiday Protection Plan means snow, floods and any other weather of such severity that the police and/or appropriate authorities warn, by means of public communication networks, that it is unsafe for individuals to travel via their planned or reasonable alternative route to the site.
 The plan cover refers to information advised from the following websites: